tintin10q/computational-linguistics-summary/Languages/Edit distance.md

 ![[Pasted image 20220217165328.webp]]

 ## How to find the shortest path

 This is expressed in dynamic programming.
 You identify sub problems and then solve those and then combine the solution you found to solve the bigger problem.

 The search space is very large, but caching helps, and also you can keep track of the minimum you have found so far and then discard branches that go further than that.

-The in the lecture he gives an algoritm for it:
+The in the lecture he gives an algorithm for it:

 ```python
 def D(source: str, target: str) -> int: